 We also have control orders to deal with nuisance dogs by ordering them to be kept on a lead at all times in public.

 Report a dangerous dog

-To report a dangerous or nuisance dog, please use our dangerous dog reporting form.
+To report any other aggressive or nuisance dog within the Mid Devon District Council boundary, please use our dangerous dog reporting form.

 Records are kept of all incidents and these may be referred to when dealing with future incidents.